highamm/datascience234/docs/12-stringr.md

 str(rblack2)
 ```

-We see that `rblack2` is a matrix with 1 row and 76 colmns.
+We see that `rblack2` is a matrix with 1 row and 76 columns.
 But, we now want each word to be its own separate string.
 We can do this by using `str_split()` again, but, this time getting rid of the spaces.

 ```r